Questions we get… daily

 What boats do you use?

 Two of our boats are 25-foot sport boats with seating aft, amidships, and in the bow (front) — plenty of space for your group of (up to) 6.
-Even though they are “sport” boats (and certainly can go fast), you pick the speed that’s comfortable for your party.
+Even though they are “sport” boats (and certainly can go fast), you pick the speed that’s comfortable for your party and schedule.
 Call if you need something larger or with an enclosed cabin.
 With enough advance notice, we can occasionally accommodate these requests (typically on weekdays).

 Can I bring my 2-year-old?